Elon looks to end streak vs Charleston | WTOP

-BOTTOM LINE: College of Charleston looks to extend Elon’s conference losing streak to eight games.
+BOTTOM LINE: College of Charleston looks to extend Elon’s conference losing streak to nine games.
 Elon’s last CAA win came against the William & Mary Tribe 68-63 on March 8, 2020.
-College of Charleston is coming off a 66-53 win over Towson on Sunday.
+College of Charleston is coming off a 71-53 win at home over Elon in its most recent game.

-SAVVY SENIORS: College of Charleston’s Payton Willis, Zep Jasper and Osinachi Smart have combined to account for 45 percent of the team’s scoring this season, including 42 percent of all Cougars points over the last five games.
+SUPER SENIORS: College of Charleston’s Zep Jasper, Payton Willis and Osinachi Smart have combined to account for 44 percent of the team’s scoring this season, including 43 percent of all Cougars points over the last five games.

-DEFENSIVE IMPROVEMENTS: The Cougars have given up just 66.6 points per game across eight conference games, an improvement from the 75.8 per game they gave up to non-conference opponents.MIGHTY MCINTOSH: Hunter McIntosh has connected on 38.8 percent of the 80 3-pointers he’s attempted and has made 14 of 30 over his last three games.
-He’s also made 89.7 percent of his foul shots this season.
+CLAMPING DOWN: The Cougars have given up just 65.1 points per game across nine conference games, an improvement from the 75.8 per game they allowed to non-conference competition.MIGHTY MCINTOSH: Hunter McIntosh has connected on 38.8 percent of the 85 3-pointers he’s attempted and has made 10 of 25 over his last three games.
+He’s also made 89.7 percent of his free throws this season.

-UNDEFEATED WHEN: College of Charleston is a perfect 5-0 when it holds an opponent to 63 points or fewer.
-The Cougars are 2-8 when opponents score more than 63 points.
+TWO STREAKS: Elon has dropped its last six road games, scoring 55.5 points and allowing 71.8 points during those contests.
+College of Charleston is on a three-game home winning streak, scoring an average of 75.7 points while giving up 64.7.

-DID YOU KNOW: College of Charleston has committed a turnover on just 17 percent of its possessions this season, which is the second-lowest rate among all CAA teams.
-The Cougars have turned the ball over only 11.2 times per game this season.
+DID YOU KNOW: College of Charleston has committed a turnover on just 16.6 percent of its possessions this season, which is the second-best percentage among all CAA teams.
+The Cougars have turned the ball over only 10.9 times per game this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25